OpenUpSA/biz-portal/README.md

 #### Muni branding/theme

+The municipality logo can be shown in the menu.
+The logo should be added to this repository in `assets/images` using the naming convention `logo-{mdb_code}.png` where `{mdb_code}` is the municipality's demartcation code.
+The static path for the image should then be set in the municipality in Admin.
+The logo should be no wider or higher than 221px.

 We use [Material Components for the web's theming](https://material.io/develop/web/docs/theming/) to customise colours for a municipality.
 To let it calculate colours when SCSS is transpiled to CSS, we produce a CSS bundle per theme.
 Each theme entry-point